This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 This form of staffing guide is much more useful than industry guidelines that do not take into account the specific factors which affect the productivity in your workplace.
 It may still be useful to compare your staffing guide to other properties in order to assess how competitive you are.

-An example of a staffing guide is shown Table 1.
+An example of a staffing guide is shown in Table 13.1.
 Note that the staffing guide shows the minimum number of staff per peak service period.

 |Type of Restaurant||Servers||Bus Persons||Chef or Sous Chef||Cooks||Dishwashers||Hosts|

 |Coffee shop||1 per 25 seats||1 per 5 servers||1 per shift||2 per 65 meals||1 per 100 meals||1 per 10 servers|

 |Casual dining room||1 per 20 seats||1 per 4 servers||1 per shift||2 per 50 meals||1 per 65 meals||1 per 8 servers|

 |Formal dining room||1 per 15 seats||1 per 2 servers||1 per shif||2 per 40 meals||1 per 65 meals||1 per 4 servers|